 The Company is occasionally named as a party in claims and legal proceedings which arise during the normal course of its business.
 The Company reviews each of these claims, including the nature of the claim, the amount in dispute or claimed and the availability of insurance coverage.
 There can be no assurance that any particular claim will be resolved in the Company's favour or that such claim may not have a material adverse effect on the Company.
-For further information, please refer to Note 24 of the 2021 Consolidated Financial Statements.
+For further information, please refer to Note 25 of the 2022 Consolidated Financial Statements.
+For information specific to the 2022 AUC Enforcement Proceeding, please refer to the "Regulatory Information" section presented in CU Inc.'s MD&A.